 2. The right of free inquiry, expression, and assembly subject to constitutional limitations;

 3. The right to be secure in their persons, living quarters, papers, and effects against unreasonable searches and seizures.
+Privacy rights are not absolute and are governed by this and other University policies, which outline further privacy expectations.

 B. In addition to the foregoing, Weber State University will make reasonable efforts to promote an environment which provides: